U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 The reason many frontend developers get stuck at a certain point in their growth is not because they lack skill.

-It is because they are still seen by companies and interviewers merely as "someone who implements screens."
+It is because they are still seen by companies and interviewers as merely "someone who builds screens."

-In an era where AI quickly generates components, forms, card UIs, and API connection codes, this evaluation becomes even more dangerous.
+In an era where AI quickly generates components, forms, card UIs, and API connection code, this evaluation becomes even more dangerous.

-With simple implementation skills alone, you will be more easily compared and pushed into lower-cost roles.
+With simple implementation skills alone, you will be more easily compared to others and pushed into lower-value roles.

-A higher-level frontend engineer is not someone who just builds screens, but someone who structures complex requirements.
+A higher-level frontend engineer is not someone who simply builds screens, but someone who structures complex requirements.

-You must be able to design everything from what states exist and where the source of truth for data lies, to which screens require SSR and which should be isolated with CSR, where race conditions occur, and which telemetry to use for tracking issues after deployment.
+You must be able to design everything from what states exist and where the source of truth for data lies, to which screens require SSR and which should be isolated with CSR, where race conditions occur, and which telemetry to use for tracking post-deployment issues.

 This course was created specifically to meet those evaluation criteria.

-This is not a lecture for memorizing more frontend knowledge, but a lecture designed to change your mindset so you can be evaluated as a frontend engineer who understands and designs the entire product and system.
+This is not a lecture for memorizing more frontend knowledge, but a lecture that shifts your mindset so you can be evaluated as a frontend engineer who understands and designs the entire product and system.

-2. Instead of memorizing theory, you will understand it through reverse engineering actual service cases.
+2. Instead of memorizing theory, we understand it through reverse-engineering real-world service cases.

-In frontend system design, what matters is not knowing a lot of terminology.
+What matters in frontend system design is not knowing a lot of terminology.

 What matters is that your questions change when you look at a complex screen.